Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Experiments

 \subsection{Network Architectures}

 Currently available neural network architectures come with different computational complexity.
 As one of our goals is to deploy the models in real-time applications, we exploit them to understand their performance differences.
-Another motivation is that current literature in crisis informatics only reports results using one or two network architectures (e.g., VGG16 in \cite{multimodalbaseline2020}, InceptionNet in \cite{Mouzannar2018}), which we wanted to extend in this study.
+Another motivation is that current literature in crisis informatics only reports results using one or two network architectures (e.g., VGG16 in \cite{multimodalbaseline2020}, InceptionNet in \cite{Mouzannar2018}), which may lead to sub-optimal outcomes.